TOMToolkit/tom_base/docs/advanced/scripts.md

 # Scripting your TOM with a Jupyter Notebook

-The TOM provides a graphical interface to perform many tasks, but there are many tasks where writing code to interact with your TOM's data and functions may be desirable.
+The TOM provides a graphical interface to perform many tasks, but there are some tasks where writing code to interact with your TOM's data and functions may be desirable.
 In this tutorial we will explore how to interact with a TOM with code, _programatically_, using a Jupyter notebook.